MrLixm/MrLixm.github.io/content/blog/0008/substance-painter-color-management.rst

 Alright, to recap' everything for a new project you need :

 1. Change the color-management mode to OCIO
-2. Choose the OCIO config (already choosen if env variable set)
+2. Choose the OCIO config (already chosen if env variable set)
 3. Edit the OCIO options to have the correct default colorspaces working.

-And of course setting the other parameters related to your texturing.
+And of course, setting the other parameters related to your texturing.

-Now you we are good to start the texturing workflow.
-The workflow will be divided in the same sections explained in the theoratical part of this article (see `Color-managed Workflow`_).
+Now you are good to start the texturing workflow.
+The workflow will be divided into the same sections explained in the theoretical part of this article (see `Color-managed Workflow`_).

 Workspace Setup in Sp
 =====================

 The Workspace, in software is actually an "abstract" section.
-It just represent the colorspace used as a reference, target or source for every color transformations.
+It just represents the colorspace used as a reference, target or source for every color transformation.
 It is defined in the OCIO config and cannot be changed outside of it.

 .. note-info::

-    In the OCIO config it correspond to the ``scene_linear`` role.
+    In the OCIO config it corresponds to the ``scene_linear`` role.

 .. figure:: {static}/images/blog/0008/sp-project-ocio-workspace.png
     :target: {static}/images/blog/0008/sp-project-ocio-workspace.png